1 Find the right Focus for your Street Photography

 There are many ways to capture a great image and there isn’t one “true” way.
-But when it comes to focusing, most masters used the technique of zone-focusing and making use of the hyperfocal distance.
+But when it comes to focusing, most masters used the technique of zone focusing and making use of the hyperfocal distance.

-Especially in the analog days zone-focusing was the go-to method to capture in-focus images.
+Especially in the analog days, zone focusing was the go-to method to capture in-focus images.
 Street Photographers hadn’t the chance to change the focus manually in just a matter of milliseconds.

-Nowayady, the auto-focus works in our favor but isn’t 100% reliable.
-Although the technique is getting better and there is a face or eye recognition built-in in the focus systems, I don’t simply like to hand off the focusing to the electronic system.
+Nowadays, the auto-focus works in our favor but isn’t 100% reliable.
+Although the focus technique is getting better and there is a face or eye recognition built-in in the focus systems, I don’t simply like to hand off the focusing to the electronic system.
 There is nothing more frustrating to me than realizing that the auto-focus was off and it wasn’t even my fault.

 To reduce these failures I pre-focus to a fixed distance and keep the camera that way.
 This allows me to fully concentrate on the creative part of the image without worrying too much about the photography focus.